sbudh/Sailpoint/README.md

   return "CN="+identity.getFullName()+",OU=Persons,DC=SP,DC=LOCAL";

-7.Write a rule to return the attribute samAccountName of a specific identity from the AD application.
+Write a rule to return the attribute samAccountName of a specific identity from the AD application.

   List userName = new ArrayList();
   QueryOptions qo = new QueryOptions();